Biden orders federal workers to get vaccinated or face testing, masks

 President Biden on Thursday said federal employees and on-site contractors will be required to get COVID-19 vaccines or face regular testing and mask restrictions as he grows impatient with sluggish vaccination rates that allowed the delta variant to surge, threatening his economic recovery plan.

-Mr. Biden, who outlined his plan at the White House, said workers must attest to their vaccine status and, if not immunized, wear a mask on-premises, practice social distancing and face weekly or twice-weekly testing for the virus.
+Mr. Biden, who outlined his plan at the White House, said workers must attest to their vaccine status and, if they refuse or are not immunized, wear a mask on-premises, practice social distancing and face weekly or twice-weekly testing for the virus.
+Unvaccinated workers generally will not be allowed to travel for work.

+“If, in fact, you’re unvaccinated, you present a problem to yourself, to your family and to those with whom you work,” Mr. Biden said from the East Room.

+The president spoke in stark yet hopeful terms about the path forward, saying Americans risk another dark season unless they come together.

 The directives are designed to spur vaccination by making life difficult for those who have refused the shots while setting the table for mandates in the private sector.

+Mr. Biden credited a “Republican administration” with developing the shots and applauded Senate Minority Leader Mitch McConnell and Alabama Gov. Kay Ivey for speaking up as rates lag in redder parts of the country.

+“Vaccines are safe, highly effective.
+There’s nothing political about it,” Mr. Biden said.
+“With freedom comes responsibility.
+So please, exercise responsible judgment.”

-But they drew fire from labor unions that don’t think their workers’ livelihoods should depend on getting the shots, signaling a high-profile fight over the mandates that cities, states and corporate America are deploying after pleas and incentives fell short.
+But his plan drew fire from labor unions that don’t think their workers’ livelihoods should depend on getting the shots, signaling a high-profile fight over the mandates that cities, states and corporate America are deploying after pleas and incentives fell short.

 The American Postal Workers Union said it supports vaccinations but it is not the federal government’s role to require them.
 It also said vaccination and testing issues must be negotiated with the union.